 The Connect2id server can issue OAuth 2.0 refresh tokens subject to policy which can be based on client type, access type, or some other chosen criteria.

 Refresh token lifetime (default is no expiration).

-Refresh token update on each use and authorisation update (default setting is no update).
+Refresh token rotation on each use and re-authorisation update (default is no rotation).